YonAndualem/alx-polly/README.md

-# ALX Polly: A Polling Application
+# ALX Polly: A Secure Polling Application

 Welcome to ALX Polly, a full-stack polling application built with Next.js, TypeScript, and Supabase.
-This project serves as a practical learning ground for modern web development concepts, with a special focus on identifying and fixing common security vulnerabilities.
+This project demonstrates modern web development with a strong focus on security best practices and vulnerability remediation.

+## 🔒 Security Audit Complete

+**This application has undergone a comprehensive security audit and all identified vulnerabilities have been remediated.**

+For detailed information about the security improvements, see: [SECURITY_AUDIT.md](./SECURITY_AUDIT.md)

+### Security Improvements Implemented:
+- ✅ **Admin Panel Authorization**: Proper role-based access control
+- ✅ **IDOR Protection**: Ownership verification for all CRUD operations
+- ✅ **Input Validation**: Comprehensive validation and sanitization
+- ✅ **Authentication Bypass Prevention**: Server-side authentication checks
+- ✅ **Vote Manipulation Protection**: Duplicate vote prevention and validation

 ## About the Application